Eval: REALbasic

 In REALbasic, there is a class called RBScript which can execute REALbasic code at runtime.
-RBScript is very sandboxed—only the most core language features are there, and you have to allow it access to things you want it to have.
-You can optionally assign an object to the context property.
+RBScript is very sandboxed—only the most core language features are there, and users have to allow it access to things they would like it to have.
+They can optionally assign an object to the context property.
 This allows for the code in RBScript to call functions and use properties of the context object.
-However, it is still limited to only understanding the most basic types, so if you have a function that returns a Dictionary or MySpiffyObject, RBScript will be unable to use it.
-You can also communicate with your RBScript through the Print and Input events.
+However, it is still limited to only understanding the most basic types, so if they have a function that returns a Dictionary or MySpiffyObject, RBScript will be unable to use it.
+Users can also communicate with their RBScript through the Print and Input events.

 VBScript

 Microsoft's VBScript, which is an interpreted language, has two constructs.
 Eval is a function evaluator that can include calls to user-defined functions.
 (These functions may have side-effects such as changing the values of global variables.)
 Execute executes one or more colon-separated statements, which can change global state.

 Both VBScript and JScript eval are available to developers of compiled Windows applications (written in languages which do not support Eval) through an ActiveX control called the Microsoft Script Control, whose Eval method can be called by application code.
 To support calling of user-defined functions, one must first initialize the control with the AddCode method, which loads a string (or a string resource) containing a library of user-defined functions defined in the language of one's choice, prior to calling Eval.